 What is “emotional health?”
-As many definitions as people surely have, I think a good one begins with an over-all sense of psychological well being.
-I would add to that, “a dance between your relationship to self and relationship to others.”
-But it goes further than this as there are layers these two to be considered when contemplating the question, “Am I emotionally healthy?”
+Though the definition may be partially subjective, I think a good one begins with an over-all sense of psychological well being.
+I have found it also to be an interplay between a sense of self and important relationships.
+But it goes further than this as there are to be considered when contemplating the question, “Am I emotionally healthy?”

 If you’re unsure of the answer to this question, a great place to start is by asking yourself the following question: